Samsung 990 PRO 2TB Review

 Reducing your loading times make for a more responsive user experience and is a key expectation when upgrading your SSD.
 The difference between high-end SSDs is usually too small to be at all noticeable, however, and practically impossible to measure manually.
 Thankfully, some benchmarks based on real games and apps report this data separately, thus allowing for useful comparisons.

-The official Final Fantasy XIV Shadowbringers benchmark is primarily intended to measure GPU performance, but also reports the time taken to load five different levels from the game.
-Samsung’s 2TB flagship does not manage to outpace the older SN850 here and is only slightly ahead of the value-oriented Addlink S90 Lite.
+The official Final Fantasy XIV Shadowbringers benchmark is primarily intended to measure GPU performance but also reports the time taken to load five different levels from the game.
+Interestingly, Samsung’s 2TB flagship does not manage to outpace the older SN850 here and is only slightly ahead of the value-oriented Addlink S90 Lite.

 In light of the previous results, it is quite surprising that the Samsung 990 PRO 2TB runs circles around other drives in the 3DMark Storage benchmark, but this is basically what happens.
 The score is based on loading times for various games (Battlefield V, Call of Duty: Black Ops 4, Overwatch), as well as copying/moving, saving, installing, and recording.